 For most people, coconut oil will be a relatively low-risk holistic remedy to try out.
 Even if it doesn’t work, there’s little chance of having a bad reaction or a harmful interaction with other medications.
 But there are some things to be aware of before you start using it for Parkinson’s.

-Coconut oil is incredibly high in saturated fat.
+Coconut oil is .
 This does have some effect on who should use it and how much you should ingest.
 If you have high blood pressure, heart disease, or high cholesterol, this treatment method is probably not for you.
 Consuming excess coconut oil can also lead to weight gain.
 Coconut oil can cause loose stools and digestive discomfort for people when they first start using it.

 These are just some of the reasons that you should consult with your healthcare provider if you’re considering adding coconut oil to your treatment plan.
 There’s no current evidence to suggest that coconut oil is an effective substitute for prescription drugs for Parkinson’s.
 It may work as a supplemental treatment or in addition to what you are already doing.